Skip to main content

 A send transitions through these states:

 All terminal states are eligible for cleanup.
-The cleanup scheduler (configurable cron, default: nightly at 2AM) deletes expired/revoked/exhausted sends and their files, and records them in the DeletedSend audit table.
+The cleanup scheduler (configurable cron, default: nightly at 2AM — see Instance Settings) deletes expired/revoked/exhausted sends and their files, prunes stale/abandoned upload sessions, and records deletions in the DeletedSend audit table.

 Frontend